jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->Currently most protected from current variants by 2023 boosters are: 1,374,058 people, who received their 2023 booster dose on or before Apr 24 2024.
+>Currently most protected from current variants by 2023 boosters are: 1,377,919 people, who received their 2023 booster dose on or before May 01 2024.
->This represents 11.74 percent of the population of Ohio.
+>This represents 11.78 percent of the population of Ohio.

 ### Archival: Raw Data
 **These figures cannot be updated as Ohio Dept. of Health is now only reporting case data by week and not the daily case data.**